DynamicDevices/mqtt-sn/README.md

 Rather than start from scratch I have chosed to make use of @arobenko's MQTT-SN implementation which can be found [here](https://github.com/arobenko/mqtt-sn).

-The upstream code is currently licensed under GPLv3 although this will be changing to MPL-2.0 [see](https://github.com/DynamicDevices/mqtt-sn/issues/1).
+The upstream code is currently licensed under GPLv3 although this will be changing to MPL-2.0 see [here](https://github.com/DynamicDevices/mqtt-sn/issues/1).

 As such the intention is that this library packaging the upstream code will follow the upstream license.

-# State of play and Roadmap
+# State of Play and Roadmap

 - The library currently includes a working example of MQTT-SN message publishing tested on the ESP32
 - The library is a "cut and paste" of the output of the Alex Robenko's MQTT-SN repo build process.
 In future this library needs to better integrate with the upstream build system.